 Several of our testers were impressed with this jacket during our stationary bike test, where we tested the breathability of each jacket side-by-side.
 We were noticeably less hot and sweaty than the majority of models, which we verified by wearing this jacket for the full uphill on many skin track ascents.
 We can say without a doubt, that it did a great job of keeping us cool and dry, earning it a high score.
-The only other models that scored comparably were the Patagonia Storm Racer, Mountain Hardwear Quasar Lite, REI Drypoint GTX, and the Rab Kinetic Plus.
+The only other models that scored comparably were the Patagonia Storm Racer, REI Drypoint GTX, and the Rab Kinetic Plus.

 Comfort, Mobility, and Fit

-Our lead tester is 5'10", 170 lbs, with a slightly stocky build; he typically wears a medium, and this case, the fit was spot on.
+Our lead tester is 5'10", 170 lbs, with a slightly stocky build; he typically wears a medium, and in this case, the fit was spot on.
 With the medium, he was able to layer a puffy, without the jacket being too baggy.
 Another tester is 6'0" tall, and weighs around 160 pounds, with fairly broad shoulders but a skinnier frame.
 We ordered a large for this tester, which fit him well.
-There was more than enough room for layers and the fit was still excellent if worn without.
+There was more than enough room for layers, and the fit was still excellent if worn without.
 The Interstellar did not affect or impede movement or vision during testing.
 We would recommend sizing up if you have wide shoulders or a bigger torso.

 This jacket has two large handwarmer pockets with mesh backing and a single Napoleon-style pocket, which is also mesh backed.
 While the handwarmer pockets are accessible with a pack on, the waist strap of a pack still sits over the lower portion of the pockets, which is a tad annoying if you're carrying items inside.
 Unlike several other models, the zippers were low profile and didn't pinch our testers hips.

 Of interesting note, you'll find a hanging cell phone pouch made of mesh, which is located inside the single chest pocket.
-We found it difficult to stuff our iPhone 7 (with a moderately-sized Lifeproof case) inside, as it was a touch on the smaller size.
+We found it challenging to stuff our iPhone 7 (with a moderately-sized Lifeproof case) inside, as it was a touch on the smaller size.

 Our size medium weighed 11 ounces, which is average in our review.
 It does, however, pack in some of the best weather resistance for is weight and is geared toward lower weight hiking, backpacking, and climbing shells.
 When compared to hardshells on the market, this one is undoubted lighter and still offers up adequate performance (as both a rain jacket or hardshell).